Call for applications

 Credits

-A PhD degree requires 240 ECTS (European Credit Transfer and Accumulation System) credit points.
-The IPPE coursework accounts for 60 ECTS and the dissertation for 180 ECTS.
+A PhD degree consists of 240 ECTS (European Credit Transfer and Accumulation System) credit points.
+In the IPPE Programme, coursework accounts for 60 ECTS and dissertation for 180 ECTS.

 Prerequisites

-A master’s degree (at least 4 years of study) in a relevant health related field, including e.g. epidemiology, public health or biostatistics, or a medical degree from an accredited university.
+A master’s degree (at least 4 years of study) in a relevant health related field, such as public health, epidemiology or biostatistics, or a medical degree from an accredited university.
 Basic knowledge of epidemiology and proof of proficiency in English are required.
 More details: Language requirements.

 Duration of studies

 The duration of the coursework curriculum is one academic year (August 2025 to May 2026).
-Full time participation in the program requires a 10-month residency in Tampere, Finland.
-Obtaining the doctoral degree usually requires 3-4 additional years after completion of the coursework.
+Participation in the program requires a 10-month residency in Tampere, Finland.
+Full-time study aims to obtain the doctoral degree in a total of 4 years.

 Currently, Tampere University charges no tuition or course fees for doctoral students accepted in the IPPE Programme.

-Students should be able to cover their travel, accommodation and living costs in Finland.
-The Finnish immigration service requires that doctoral students must have at least EUR 1 000 at their disposal per month to pay for accommodation, food and other expenses.
-In other words, EUR 10 000 is required to study in Finland for one academic year.
+Students should be able to cover their travel, accommodation and living costs while in Finland.
+The Finnish immigration service requires that doctoral students have at least EUR 1 000 per month at their disposal to pay for accommodation, food and other living expenses.
+Therefore, a minimum of EUR 10 000 is required to study in Finland for one academic year.

-The IPPE -programme does not provide personal or project funding.
-Prospective students should apply external funding before joining the programme.
-For selected students there are a research grant opportunities from external funding sources.
-These are highly competitive.
-Acceptance to the IPPE -programme does not guarantee financial aid.
+The IPPE -programme does not provide personal or project funding, and acceptance to the IPPE -programme does not guarantee financial aid.

 Applications